CourtneyDM/liri-node-app/README.md

-# Liri-Node-app
+# Langauage Interpretation and Recognition Interface

-LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI, also known as _Language Interpretation and Recognition Interface_, is a command-line Node app that takes in specific parameters and returns back data based on that request.

+## About the